Business activities of the Chinese military: Cessation

 By January 1995, enterprises of combat units below the army level, enterprises run by departments, political affairs, logistics and other organs of major military region and deputy major military region level units, and enterprises run by the second-level departments of the three headquarters were all put under centralized management in accordance with regulations.
 All soldiers and equipment sent out by various units for labor services have been withdrawn.
 Various types of mechanical construction teams and transport teams have been reorganized and reduced, and are under the unified management of major units.
 The army originally had 15,327 enterprises and more than 860,000 employees.
 Through rectification, the number of enterprises has been reduced by 6,238, accounting for 40.7% of the total; the number of employees has been reduced by more than 60,000.

-In 1995, the Central Military Commission decided to conduct a cleanup and rectification of the military's production and business activities in coastal economically developed areas and special economic zones.
-In early 1996, the Military Commission decided to further clean up and rectify the production and business of the entire army, divest local affiliated enterprises, and clean up and control cross-regional operations.
-In March 1998, the Military Commission decided that non-combat troops would not engage in production and business.
+In 1995, the CMC decided to conduct a cleanup and rectification of the military's production and business activities in coastal economically developed areas and special economic zones.
+In early 1996, the CMC decided to further clean up and rectify the production and business of the entire army, divest local affiliated enterprises, and clean up and control cross-regional operations.
+In March 1998, the CMC decided that non-combat troops would not engage in production and business.
 In July 1998, the Central Committee of the Chinese Communist Party decided to focus on combating smuggling activities across the mainland.
 It was discovered that some units and individuals in the army and armed police forces were also involved in smuggling activities.
-Subsequently, the Central Military Commission decided to thoroughly investigate and stop all business activities of the army and armed police forces.
+Subsequently, the CMC decided to thoroughly investigate and stop all business activities of the army and armed police forces.

-On July 22, 1998, Jiang Zemin, Chairman of the Central Military Commission, wrote a letter stating:
+On 22 July 1998, Jiang Zemin, Chairman of the Central Military Commission, wrote a letter stating:

 Wannian, Haotian and other comrades of the Military Commission: ...
 It is now late at night and I am deeply disturbed by the corruption reported by the masses in recent times...
 The military must stop all business activities and immediately start to clean up all kinds of business companies run by military units.
 We must act vigorously and resolutely, but of course we must also work meticulously.